Diageo deal could pull India's Kingfisher back from the brink

 If Mallya is planning to use the liquor deal to rescue his airline, he will need to act quickly.

-Kingfisher needs to raise or commit at least $1 billion by November 30, according to the State Bank of India (SBI.NS), the leader of a 17-bank consortium that has lent about $1.4 billion to the carrier.
+Kingfisher needs to raise or commit at least $1 billion by Nov.
+30, according to the State Bank of India, the leader of a 17-bank consortium that has lent about $1.4 billion to the carrier.
 The consultancy Centre for Asia Pacific Aviation says Kingfisher's total debt is about $2.5 billion.

 "Kingfisher Airlines needs a significant cash infusion if it is to be revived," said Amber Dubey, head of aviation at KPMG.
 "Diversion of some funds from the United Spirits deal may be a good first step."